-Taravalia – The Queen of Ferelden watched from the shadows as her husband, Alistair Theirin – King of Ferelden snuck one of his many whores into his bed chamber to have a merry night with.
-In public they were a happy married couple, in private this was not the case.
+Taravalia – The Queen of Ferelden watched from the shadows as her husband, Alistair Theirin – King of Ferelden snuck one of his many whores into his bedchamber to have a merry night with.
+In public by all appearances we’re a happy married couple, in private this was not the case.

-How could their marriage have gone so horribly wrong?
+How could our marriage have gone so horribly wrong?
 Alistair had changed after that night with Morrigan.

 Had he ever loved me?